Upper Tampa Bay Trail: An Urban Oasis in Tampa, Florida

 For your convenience….

-Cold water and bathrooms are found along the path.
+Cold water and bathrooms are found at multiple points along the path.

 Trail maps are provided at various points along the course.

 Various benches along the way allow you to give your legs a rest, if needed.